This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 While growing up as a blogger, I spent most of the first six months switching from one theme to another.

-It is a beginner’s sickness; don’t get drowned in it.
+It is a beginner’s sickness; don’t drown in it.

-Just pick up a theme and get along with it.
+You should just pick a theme and get on with it.
 As you grow older in blogging and internet marketing, you’ll discover your voice and find a theme that suits your needs.

 Mostly, blogging is about creating helpful content that your audience loves reading.